awwsmm/subway/keycloak/README.md

 # keycloak

-This directory contains a single file, `realm-export.json`, which configures the Keycloak Docker container for local development and integration testing.
+This directory contains a file, `realm-export.json`, which configures the Keycloak Docker container for local development and integration testing.
 As JSON does not support comments, this README serves as the line-by-line explanation of that file.

 ---